pentathis/DEV-Efficacy/README.md

   - `/plots/red_noise/red_noise_plots.R`: Fig. 5
   - `/plots/sensitivity_analysis/discrete_sensitivity_plots.R`: Fig. 6, S6, S7

 All the simulations were performed in `R (version 4.3.2)`.
 S-maps were implemented using `rEDM (version 1.14.0)`.
-Note that the code may run properly with other versions of `rEDM`.
+Note that the code may not run properly with other versions of `rEDM`.